THISISDINOSAUR/Anatomy/README.md

 A DSL  capable of specifying arbitrary skeletons with interrelationships, constraints, and bounded parameters.
 Designed to be used to create procedural creature generators.

-This is the first step in a planned pipeline for THE DINOSAUR GENERATOR:
+This is the first step in a pipeline for THE DINOSAUR GENERATOR:
 Anatomy definition -> Racket server -> Web UI

 ## Potential future features

-**Current priorities:**
-Getting a first version of the full stack done, i.e:
-- ~~Server v1~~
-- Front end v1

-The minimum functional server is now done!

 ### Language level features